 Investing in an off-the-plan Property:

 When investing in an off-the-plans property, this is what we recommend looking for.
 DDL attempt to cater to the entire market of home buyers.
-In 1975, purchasing a home in New Zealand would have cost you $24K compared to 2019 the average cost of $550K you cannot be certain that housing inflation will stop any time soon.
-Especially due to the population increase forecasted.
+In 1975, purchasing a home in New Zealand would have cost you $24K.
+By 2019, that number had risen to an average of $550,000.
+It is impossible to ascertain whether housing inflation in New Zealand will stop any time soon; and all signs point to further increases in prices.

 Due diligence can be defined as a check of a property undertaken by a prospective buyer to establish liabilities and assets, and to evaluate its potential.
 It is important to do your own research, but our sales team should be able to help you find potential in a DDL build for investment purpose.
 Finding a property that suits your needs can be difficult we recommend getting it under a conditional contract as soon as possible.
 DDL include a due diligence clause in all our Sales and Purchase agreements.
 This allows you to pull out of the purchase of this home if necessary.
 This creates time for you to create a deposit and ensures hold on your preferred home.
 With DDL products we have limited stock especially with our affordable price so putting a property on hold can be important.